 - Rinse the rice in water.
 You’ll want to rinse the rice well to get rid of excess starch, which makes rice sticky.
 We do not want sushi-style rice, for these dolma.

-- Make sure when you roll the grape leaves, they’re snug.
+- Make sure to roll the grape leaves snug.
 If they’re not rolled tightly, they can easily come undone while cooking (also keeping in mind to leave a little room for expansion, as mentioned above ^^ so the rice cooks properly, but the rolls don’t pop.)

-- When cooking the dolmas, line the pan with grape leaves to prevent the leaves from burning.
+- Line the pan with grape leaves.
+When cooking the dolmas, line the pan with grape leaves to prevent the rolled leaves from burning.

 - Cook the grape leaves seam-side down.
 This helps prevent them from unwrapping.